 *sulfur springs generally smell like rotten eggs and the color is emerald green or milky white.
 Famous sulfur springs in Japan are Takayu Onsen, Manza Onsen, Tsukioka Onsen.
 (Wikipedia).

-Before And After Eating
+Before And After Meals

 Eat something light in advance.